SGRishi/secondattempt/README.md

 - `script.js` – scrolling animations
 - `manifest.json` – PWA manifest

-Feel free to fork and adapt for your own portfolio or resume.
+Feel free to adapt it for your own web development portfolio.